 - The same goes for social media.
 Did you ever hear of anyone who swiped to the bottom of Facebook?

 - Keep a “corona journal” or scrapbook in which you can jot down your and your family’s experiences.
-Journaling can help you see the most important things, gain some sense of feeling that the coronavirus outbreak is a historical event that we will get through as others have before us.
-A scrapbook might be something the children can read someday to their children about the great pandemic of 2020.
+Journaling can help you see the most important things, gain some sense of feeling that the coronavirus pandemic is a historical event that we will get through as others have before us.
+A scrapbook might be something the children can read to their children about the great pandemic of 2020.

 - If you are WFH (working from home) consider temporarily changing your style of working.
 Instead of tackling a project for three hours, break up the day more to give yourself smaller chunks of time to fully concentrate while also giving your children the attention they need.
 Honor the fact that their attention spans are short, so your work will likely need match their rhythms.
 Expect that you may need to continue working after they’ve gone to bed or wake up earlier in the morning to get more uninterrupted hours in.